LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 --
 ### Certification

-> A Litium Developer Certification is a quality mark that build custumer trust.
+> A Litium Developer Certification is a quality mark that build customer trust.

 > Litium Certifications also add business value to partner organizations.